openshift/training/beta-2-setup.md

     http://wiring.cloudapps.example.com/

 You should see your big fat typo.

+**Note: Remember that it can take a minute for your service endpoint to get updated.
+You might get a `503` error if you try to access the application before this happens.**

 ### Oops!
 Since we failed to properly test our application, and our ugly typo has made it